ricmac/Cybercultural/src/posts/the-early-years-of-readwriteweb.md

 ---
-title: '002.
-The Early Years of ReadWriteWeb'
+title: 'Blogging in 2003–2004: The Early Years of ReadWriteWeb'
 description: "A naive young man from New Zealand explores the blogosphere with a weblog called 'Read/Write Web'."
 date: 2023-11-06
 permalink: "p/the-early-years-of-readwriteweb/"